TextExpander/TextExpanderTouchSDK/README.md

 ## Add TextExpander to Your Project

-1. Drag TextExpander.framework into your project
+1. Drag TextExpander.xcframework into your project
 2. Select your app's target
 3. Click on "General"
 4. Scroll down to "Frameworks, Libraries, and Embedded Content"
-5. Drag the TextExpander.framework from your project to that list
+5. Drag the TextExpander.xcframework from your project to that list
-6. Select "Embed & Sign" from the popup to the right of where TextExpander.framework appears in the list
+6. Select "Embed & Sign" from the popup to the right of where TextExpander.xcframework appears in the list

 ## Allow querying and opening the TextExpander touch app